-We are also offering to each purchaser whose purchase of common shares in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 9.99% of our outstanding common shares immediately following the consummation of this offering, the opportunity to purchase, if the purchaser so chooses, pre-funded warrants, in lieu of common shares that would otherwise result in the purchaser's beneficial ownership exceeding 9.99% of our outstanding common shares.
+We are also offering to each purchaser whose purchase of common shares and warrants in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 9.99% of our outstanding common shares immediately following the consummation of this offering, the opportunity to purchase, if the purchaser so chooses, pre-funded warrants, in lieu of common shares that would otherwise result in the purchaser's beneficial ownership exceeding 9.99% of our outstanding common shares.
 Subject to limited exceptions, a holder of pre-funded warrants will not have the right to exercise any portion of its pre-funded warrants if the holder, together with its affiliates, would beneficially own in excess of 9.99% of the number of common shares outstanding immediately after giving effect to such exercise.
-Each pre-funded warrant will be exercisable for one common share.
-Each pre-funded warrant will become exercisable upon issuance and will expire on June 18, 2020.
-This offering also relates to the common shares issuable upon exercise of any pre-funded warrants offered hereby.
+Each pre-funded warrant will be exercisable upon issuance and will expire ten years after issuance.
+This offering also relates to the common shares is to the common shares of any pre-funded warrants offered hereby.

-The common shares and the accompanying Series A warrants and Series B warrants will be sold in units (each, a "common share unit") and the prefunded warrants and the accompanying Series A warrants and Series B warrants will be sold in units (each, a "pre-funded warrant unit" and, together with the common share units, the "units"), with each common share unit consisting of one common share, one Series A warrant to purchase 0.35 of a common share and one Series B warrant to purchase 0.25 of a common share and each pre-funded warrant unit consisting of one pre-funded warrant, one Series A warrant to purchase 0.35 of a common share and one Series B warrant to purchase 0.25 of a common share unit will be sold at a price of \$0.39 per unit.
+The common shares and the accompanying warrants will be sold in units (each, a "common share unit") and the pre-funded warrants and the accompanying warrants will be sold in units (each, a "pre-funded warrant unit" and, together with the common share units, the "units"), with each common share unit consisting of one common share and one warrant to purchase of a common share unit will be sold at a price of \$ per unit.

-The purchase price of each pre-funded warrant unit will equal the price per unit at which common share units are being sold to the public in this offering, minus CHF 0.05, and the exercise price of each pre-funded warrant will equal CHF 0.05 per share.
-The pre-funded warrants will be immediately exercisable and may be exercised at any time until all of the pre-funded warrants are exercised in full, although the pre-funded warrants will expire on June 18, 2020.
+The purchase price of each pre-funded warrant unit will equal the price per unit at which common share units are being sold to the public in this offering, minus \$0.05, and the exercise price of each pre-funded warrant will equal \$0.05 per share.
+The pre-funded warrants will be immediately exercisable and may be exercised at any time until all of the pre-funded warrants are exercised in full.
 For each pre-funded warrant unit we sell, the number of common share units we are offering will be decreased on a one-for-one basis.
 As a result, because each common share unit and each pre-funded warrant unit includes a warrant, the number of warrants sold in this offering will not change due to a change in the mix of the common share units and pre-funded warrant units sold in this offering.
 The units will be mandatorily separable immediately upon issuance.